alxp/islandty/README.md

 - Content-model based system that moves files into place and can be used to generate derivatives.
 - Uses a [fork of biiif](https://github.com/alxp/biiif) to generate image files, embed hOCR, and support JP2 files.
 - [Lunr](https://lunrjs.com)-based search
+- Supports both local and remote locations for object files.

 ![Screenshot of a book in Mirador with metadata and file downloads](/docs/images/demo-book-object.png)

 ## Requirements

-- Node.js (Tested on version 22. currently incompatible with Node.js v.
-23.x.
-See [issue](https://github.com/11ty/eleventy/issues/3625).)
+- Node.js (Tested on version 22.x and 23.x.
 - VIPS (for JP2 support - see below)

 ### Installing VIPS for JP2 support